cockroachdb/docs/src/current/v24.3/security-reference/security-overview.md

 CockroachDB {{ site.data.products.core }} here refers to the situation of a user deploying and operating their own cluster.

 {{ site.data.products.enterprise }} refers to an ongoing license relationship with Cockroach Labs.
-In this situation the customer maintains full control over their data, compute, and network resources while benefiting from the expertise of the Cockroach Labs's {{ site.data.products.enterprise }} Support staff.
+In this situation the customer maintains full control over their data, compute, and network resources while benefiting from the expertise of Cockroach Labs' {{ site.data.products.enterprise }} Support staff.

 For more information, see the [licensing FAQ]({% link {{ page.version.version }}/licensing-faqs.md %})